NyanoNyan/dominic_method_memory/README.md

 - Dominic system is a memory technique used to memorize long sequence of numbers.

 ## How to use
-- Please open the data_template.csv and fill in your personal person, action and object (PAO).
+- Please open the data_template.csv and fill in your personal person and action.
 - Download the latest installer from releases
 - Open the data_template.csv file using the "Open" button.
 - Pick if you want to train using random or ordered method